"The Beatles" album, also known as "The White Album", was released on November 22, 1968.

 25. This song was part of the conspiracy theory about the death of Paul McCartney, some fans claimed that if you play it back you hear the sentence: "Paul is dead man, miss him, miss him, miss him".

-26. There are some versions about "Blackbird".
+26. There are some versions of "Blackbird".
 One of them is that it was written by Paul McCartney in India after hearing the "Blackbirds".
 Another version is that it's about human rights organizations in the United States, and that it was especially inspired by the "Little Rock Nine" incident, when a group of nine black students faced discrimination and segregation.

 27. "Piggies" was written by George Harrison with the help of his mother and John Lennon, as a humorous bite on the word "pig" that was once attributed to greedy cops and politicians.